- My LS

 The UK-EU transition period will end on 31 December 2020.

-We recommend that solicitors and firms continue or begin now to prepare for the end of the transition period.
+Solicitors and firms should act now to prepare for the end of the transition period.

-Over the coming months, we’ll be publishing further guidance on preparing for the end of the transition period, including if the UK and EU do not reach an agreement on a future partnership.
+We’re regularly publishing guidance on preparing for the end of the transition period, including if the UK and EU do not reach an agreement on a future partnership.

-A number of areas are still subject to negotiations by the UK and the EU, so we’ll update its guidance as and when the negotiations the conclude.
+A number of areas are still subject to negotiations by the UK and the EU, so we’ll update our guidance as and when the negotiations conclude.

 Solicitors can send their specific queries to email@example.com.

 - Use the government's transition checker tool, which helps businesses quickly identify the specific steps they need to take to be ready